Paqmind/fab/README.md

 [**React-Side-Effect**](https://github.com/gaearon/react-side-effect) is a quintessence of this.
 You represent Browser side effects as a VDOM hierarchy...
 Sounds like a complete nonsense.
 At least for me.
-Some may view at as a cool "pushing-the-limits" thing I suppose.
+*Some may view it as a cool "pushing-the-limits" thing I suppose.*

 Even if you insist React Components "have nothing to deal with DOM" (which can be proven as a lie) you still need to address *hierarchy* word.
 Some things has multiple "parents".
 Some things are not hierarchical at all (graphics).